 If you experience these symptoms along with regular night sweats, you may be going through alcohol withdrawal.

 Occasionally, alcohol-induced night sweats can be due to alcohol intolerance.
 Alcohol intolerance is caused by a genetic mutation.
 When your body has this mutation, it can’t produce the enzymes that break down the toxins in alcohol.
-According to the Mayo Clinic, this condition is most commonly seen in people of Asian descent.

 Additional symptoms of alcohol intolerance include: